The elusive VC edge

 For this whitepaper, we’ve partnered with our good friends at Floww and Foundamental to draw a roadmap to defining and testing your edge.
 We cover:

 Before diving in, let us caveat.
 Many LPs have been taught to ask this question, but few know exactly what answer they’re looking for.
-When fundraising, you’re often the smartest guy in the room – at least when it comes to venture capital.
+When fundraising, you’re often the most prepared person in the room – at least when it comes to venture capital.
 So don’t go all meta and describe this framework in a fundraising call, rather, use this to inform how you build your narrative.

 1 — The roadmap to defining and testing your edge